diegozhu/familydecoration-mobile/README.md

 	`npm install -g cordova ionic gulp bower`

-	I guess you've already have nodejs and git .
+	I guess you've already have nodejs and git . now , grab a cup of coffee, this will take a long time. remember to turn on your shadowsocks. :)

 	ref: